mcdemarco/the-new-kitchen-cookbook/soup/ipBrownLentil.md

 2. Add garlic and saute 1 minute.
 3. If your greens have thick stems, separate them and add them now.
 4. Add spices.
-5. Cancel Saute and add all remaining ingredients except the greens.
+5. Cancel Saute and add all remaining ingredients except the greens and juice.
-5. Close Instant Pot and press the Soup button for 20 minutes.
+5. Close Instant Pot, seal vent, and press the Soup button for 20 minutes.
 6. Release naturally.

 Serve hot with crusty bread.